-Aerial yoga is one of the newest forms of yoga, combining traditional yoga postures with acrobatic arts.
+Elements3 Yoga offers the premiere aerial yoga program in the Metrowest area.
+Introducing aerial classes at the studio in 2014, Elements3 has been at the forefront of this exciting and unique style of yoga, combining traditional yoga postures with acrobatic arts.
 Suspended in silk hammocks, these classes will help you build incredible upper body and core strength as well as develop flexibility.
 But most of our students are in love with aerial because it is fun.
 If you want to play, and quite literally get in touch with your inner child, this class is calling.
 Read on for tips for getting started

 New clients are eligible for our New Student special of 5 Classes for just $50.
 Try any 5 classes, aerial or on the mat, within a 5 week timeframe.
 Must be purchased on or before your first visit to our studio and cannot be combined with any other offer, including Groupons.